Hyacinthe Henri Boncourt: Biography

 Although he was one of the leading players of his time, not much is known about his life.
 The date of his birth can only be estimated.
 Rod Edwards gives 1765 as a reasonable birth date based on Walker's assertion that in 1839 Boncourt was about seventy years old.

 Although a contemporary of Philidor, Boncourt never played with the French master, who had since emigrated to England, but was initiated to chess by some of Philidor's students and in particular Carlier, Bernard and Leger who frequented the Café de la Régence.
 Here, he probably met Legall de Kermeur, Philidor's teacher, who played assiduously at the Café de la Régence almost until the year of his death in 1794.
 He traveled around Europe, but he never visited London.

 He was a civil servant, and chess was mostly a hobby for him.
-He played until a late age and, actually, he obtained his best results after he was sixty years old, when, taking advantage of being retired he could devote full-time to chess.
+He played until a late age and, actually, he obtained his best results after he was sixty years old, when, taking advantage of being retired he could devote his full time to chess.
 G. Walker in Chess and chess-players describes the French master as follows: